tkuboi/ComicbookElementDetection/README.md

 # ComicbookElementDetection
-Element Detection in Comic Book Panels
+The code for Element Detection in Comic Book Panels is at https://github.com/tkuboi/eDetection_v2_1